Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 believe this is a simple problem, please retract this offensive thought quickly: what an oaf!
 Memory is managed based on the strategy or strategies used by the memory allocator: there is not a unique solution.
-Each memory allocator comes with tradeoffs: do you allocate and replace multiple similar small objects several times in a row, do you need fixed-size blocks of memory, dynamic blocks etc.
+Each memory allocator comes with trade-offs: do you allocate and replace multiple similar small objects several times in a row, do you need fixed-size blocks of memory, dynamic blocks etc.